Frizzle (chicken plumage): Common Breeds

+Genetics

+Research suggests that the frizzled phenotype comes from a mutation within the keratin gene KRT75.
+A deletion that removed part of exon 5 and intron 5 ameliorated the splice site.
+This caused a 69 base pair deletion of the KRT75 gene.

 Uses

 As a result of its unusual look, frizzles are primarily used as exhibition birds, and are included in most English language poultry standards.

 There is a pure breed of chicken with this feature, known as the Frizzle breed.